Delivering Lab Courses Remotely

 Classroom Lecture Capture (available if your lab materials are easily portable and you can arrange for a session in a lecture capture capable classroom).
 Contact lecturecapture@ucdavis.edu to schedule recordings.

-Information on Teaching Live remote Sessions
+Information on Teaching Live Remote Sessions

 Peer-Reviewed Scientific Experiment Videos (JoVE): Save time recording your own videos by leveraging the Journal of Visualized Experiments’ collection of peer-reviewed scientific videos on fundamental research techniques and methods.
 Watch this 5-minute video to learn how or search JoVE now.